Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Experimental analysis

 \subsection{Datasets}

-We performed experiments on the publicly available RSNA dataset \cite{RsnaPEDataset}.
-The RSNA dataset acted as a training and validation dataset, opting for a larger, more representative validation set instead of two smaller validation and test set.
+We performed experiments on the publicly available RSPECT dataset from the Radiological Society of North America (RSNA) \cite{RsnaPEDataset}.
+The RSPECT dataset acted as a training and validation dataset, opting for a larger, more representative validation set instead of two smaller validation and test set.
 Ablations studies and final performance are all reported on the validation set.

-The public RSNA dataset contains approximately 7200 studies (CT scan volumes), with slice level annotations regarding the presence of a pulmonary embolism, and several study level annotations.
+The public RSPECT dataset contains 7279 studies (CT scan volumes), with slice level annotations regarding the presence of a pulmonary embolism, and several study level annotations.
+The studies have been collected from 5 different clinical sites Stanford University, Unity Health Toronto, Universidade Federal de São Paulo, Alfred Health and Koc University.
+While most patient data has been anonymized, the diversity of data sources indicate a varied patient population, thus results on this dataset ought to generalize well.
 For further details, see the dataset paper \cite{RsnaPEDataset}.
-Out of 7200 studies, approximately 400 were excluded since the segmentation models \cite{chamberlin2021automatedOrganSeg} were not able to detect the lungs or heart.
-A similar rate of case exclusion of 10.4\% is reported by Buls et al. \cite{buls2021performanceAIDOC3} for the model based on Weikert et al. \cite{Weikert2020AICOD1,Cheikh2022AIDOC2}.

-Additionally, 14 studies that were marked as indeterminate as per \cite{RsnaPEDataset} were excluded from the validation set.
-The final train/validation split was 6000/836 cases.

-Data split, including what cases were excluded due to study quality issues will be released as well for reproducibility purposes.